 Every year growing up (and still to this day!) my parents make cheeseballs to serve and pass out as gifts at their annual holiday party.
-They pull out their largest stainless steel mixing bowl to make a huge batch, and it is often my job to mix it with my hands.
+At 9 months pregnant this holiday season, you can bet I can't wait to dig in!
+To make them, my parents pull out their largest stainless steel mixing bowl to make a huge batch, and it is often my job to mix it with my hands.
 Their recipe includes cream cheese, cheddar cheese, and black olives, and is rolled in parsley, walnuts and dried cranberries.
 One ball is served at the party, and the rest are wrapped in tissue with a bow and placed in a small gift bag with crackers.
 All the bags are lined up at the door for guests to take home.

 I've partnered with Clover Organic Farms to make my own twist on my mom's classic cheeseball recipe.
 Clover is a dairy farm from Sonoma County, where I grew up, and my family has been using their products for years.
 They are a family-run business that I trust operates in an ethical and sustainable manner, including the treatment of their animals, their employees, our planet, and their product.
 I can't always afford to buy everything organic, but I always prioritize dairy, and Clover is my go-to, local brand.

 For the base I simply mix one block of cream cheese and one grated block of white cheddar.
 You can leave as-is, or get creative with add-ins.
 I made 3 variations on this recipes in the video, and here is one: